legno9/legno9.github.io/_posts/2025-04-04-Steering-Behaviours.md

 ## Conclusion

-This small Unreal Engine project was a great way to practice both **vector math** and **AI programming for agents**.
+This project was a great way to practice both **vector math** and **agent-based AI programming**.
-Even with just a handful of behaviours, the resulting motion feels dynamic and natural, and adjusting the sliders makes the demo an effective tool for **learning and experimentation**.
+Even with just four behaviours, the result feels dynamic and lifelike.
+Real-time tuning with sliders makes the demo an effective tool for **learning, testing, and experimenting**.